guettli/intranets/README.md

 Yes, great feeling, but useless in the long run.
 Will you improve a page which is the space of "Emma Sunshine"?
 I guess you won't.
 And if no one improves these pages, they will get outdated soon.
 Personal spaces are the opposite of collaboration.

+Example 2: Team B wants to work on a new topic and discover that a different team A started to work on this topic some month ago, but it seems that the process is stuck.
+Team B sees no progress of team B. The pages of team A are outdated.
+Team A has its own space, and team B has its own space.
+What will happen?
+Team B will take the easy road:
+They will start with new pages in Space B. What will happen to the old pages in Space A?
+Nothing.
+Team B is motivated to do it better.
+It is likely that noone of team B will talk to team B.
+That's the easy road.
+That's why I think working without spaces is better in the long run.
+If there is only **one** space, then it would be more likely that team B would get in contact with team A and update the old pages, instead of just starting from scratch in their own space.

+Starting from scratch feels great.
+No constraints, no legacy stuff ....

+What would be better?
+Team B should talk to team A and work on **one** joint solution.

 # An optional context is better than spaces